RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 ## Define Your Culture

 ### Be Explicit
 Culture must be **deliberately defined and actively upheld**.
-A strong culture is not just a set of words on a website—it should be part of every decision made in the studio.
+A strong culture is not just a set of words on a website -- it should be part of every decision made in the studio.
 Leadership should define, refer to, and uphold:
-- **Mission** – Why does the studio exist?
+- **Mission** - Why does the studio exist?
-- **Values** – What principles guide the studio?
+- **Values** - What principles guide the studio?
-- **Goals** – What are the studio's short- and long-term objectives?
+- **Goals** - What are the studio's short- and long-term objectives?
-- **Expectations and policies** – What behavior and performance standards are required of employees?
+- **Expectations and policies** - What behavior and performance standards are required of employees?

 To be effective, these principles must be:
-- **Clear and concise** – Easy to understand and remember.
+- **Clear and concise** - Easy to understand and remember.
-- **Consistently applied** – Embedded in hiring, performance reviews, and decision-making.
+- **Consistently applied** - Embedded in hiring, performance reviews, and decision-making.
-- **Integrated into studio rituals** – Discussed in meetings, referenced in feedback, and reflected in daily work.
+- **Integrated into studio rituals** - Discussed in meetings, referenced in feedback, and reflected in daily work.

 ### Mission
 The mission serves as the **North Star** for a studio, defining its core purpose and guiding decision-making.
 A strong mission statement: